-Since Mr Blakiston's resignation from the Board, the function of the Audit Committee has been performed by the full Board and accordingly, is not structured in compliance with Recommendation 4.2.
+The Board has not established a separate Audit Committee and accordingly, is not structured in accordance with Recommendation 4.1.
 Given the size and composition of the Board, the Board believes that there would be no efficiencies gained by establishing a separate Audit Committee.
 Items that are usually required to be discussed by an Audit Committee are marked as separate agenda items at Board meetings when required.
 When the Board convenes as the Audit Committee it carries out those functions which are delegated to it in the Company's Audit Committee Charter.
 The Board deals with any conflicts of interest that may occur when convening in the capacity of the Audit Committee by ensuring that the director with conflicting interests is not party to the relevant discussions.
 Mr Howe chairs the meeting when the full Board meets in its capacity as the Audit Committee.